bitcubico/english/interviews.md

 ***Candidate***: Yes, I know them, these are a guide that helps us develop quality software.
 I remember that the S means Single Responsibility, the O means open and close to changes, the L means Liskov substitution, the I means interface segregation and D means dependency inversion.

 ***Interviewer***: **What it's the meaning of S (Single Responsibility)?**\
-***Candidate***: Well, it's means that a class must have a single responsibility, for example if we have a class called washing machine it shouldn't have clothes dryer functionalities, although they are similar and have functionalities in common, each one has different responsibilities and it is best to keep them intact.
+***Candidate***: Well, it's means that a class must have a single responsibility, for example if we have a class called washing machine it shouldn't have clothes dryer functionalities, although they are similar and have functionalities in common, each one has different responsibilities and it's best to keep them intact.

 ***Interviewer***: **What it's the meaning of O (Open and close to changes)?**\
 ***Candidate***: Well, it means that the classes should be open to be extended and closed to be modified.